 Prof. Toliyat received the B.S, degree from Sharif University of Technology, Tehran, Iran in 1982, the M.S. degree from West Virginia University, Morgantown, WV in 1986, and the Ph.D. degree from University of Wisconsin-Madison, Madison, WI in 1991, all in electrical engineering.
 Following receipt of the Ph.D. degree, he joined the faculty of Ferdowsi University of Mashhad, Mashhad, Iran as an Assistant Professor of Electrical Engineering.
 In March 1994 he joined the Department of Electrical and Computer Engineering, Texas A&M University where he is currently Raytheon endowed professor of electrical engineering.

+Prof. Toliyat work is highly cited by his colleagues more than 19,500 times and has an H-index of 70.
 Dr. Toliyat was an Editor of IEEE Transactions on Energy Conversion.
 He was Chair of the IEEE-IAS Industrial Power Conversion Systems Department of IEEE-IAS, and is a member of Sigma Xi.
 He is a fellow of the IEEE, the recipient of the 2008 Industrial Electronics Society Electric Machines Committee Second Best Paper Award as well as the recipient of the IEEE Power Engineering Society Prize Paper Awards in 1996 and 2006 and the 2006 IEEE Industry Applications Society Transactions Third Prize Paper Award.
 His main research interests and experience include analysis and design of electrical machines, variable speed drives for traction and propulsion applications, fault diagnosis of electric machinery, and sensorless variable speed drives.
 Prof. Toliyat has supervised more than 85 graduate students, post docs, and research engineers.
-He has published over 430 technical papers, presented more than 90 invited lectures all over the world, and has 19 issued and pending US patents.
+He has published over 480 technical papers, presented more than 95 invited lectures all over the world, and has 22 issued and pending US patents.
 He is the author of DSP-Based Electromechanical Motion Control, CRC Press, 2003, the co-editor of Handbook of Electric Motors – 2nd Edition, Marcel Dekker, 2004, and the co-author of Electric Machines – Modeling, Condition Monitoring, and Fault Diagnosis, CRC Press, Florida, 2013.

 He was the General Chair of the 2005 IEEE International Electric Machines and Drives Conference in San Antonio, Texas.
 Dr. Toliyat is a Professional Engineer in the State of Texas.